StanfordAHA/garnet/README.md

 ```
 $ pip install coreir
 ```
 On linux it should take less than a second to install.
+(Again, if you are using the kiwi shared environment, you should not have to do this at all.)

 ## (Optional) Setup a virtual environment
 ```